Central Coast Beaches Crowded For Labor Day 2025 | News Channel 3-12

 The Central Coast, spanning both San Luis Obispo and Santa Barbara counties, has been a magnet this holiday weekend.

-With a mild summer up until now, thousands are flocking here for sun, sand, and relaxation.
+With a mild summer up until now, thousands have been flocking here for sun, sand, and relaxation.

 Pismo Beach, one of the region’s most popular destinations, is alive with visitors enjoying the beach weather.

-Families are busy building sandcastles, surfers are riding waves, and shoppers are exploring.
+“Very busy, a nice influx of, of tourists from the valley, from all over,” says Curtis Gilbert, a server at Cool Cat Cafe.
+“Normally we get a lot of people from Europe during this time.
+So it's been a good mix of Europe and tourists from the valley.”

-SLO county officials report a significant increase in visitors this weekend compared to previous years, with many towns having seen their busiest days of the season.
+SLO county officials report a significant increase in visitors this weekend, with many towns having seen their busiest days of the season.

+“That's normal for this time of year,” says Gilbert.
+“We always expect Labor Day to pick up.”

 Safety measures are in place across the county including hydration stations and shaded rest areas at popular outdoor spots.